dex4er/js-promise-piping/README.md

 [`PromiseWritable`](https://www.npmjs.com/package/promise-writable) object or
 close-ended.

 The piping object can be build from streams: standard objects or promisified versions or another piping objects.

 ### Requirements

 This module requires Node >= 4.
+For Node < 6 `--harmony` flag is required.

 ### Installation